wherrera10/Simpsons.jl/README.md

 Returns true if the data aggregated by `factor` exhibits Simpson's paradox.
 Note that the `cause` and `effect` columns will be converted to Int columns if they are not already numeric in type.
-A continuous data `factor` column (one with `continuous_threshold` or more discrete levels) will be grouped into a at most cmax clusters so as to avoid too many clusters.
+A continuous data `factor` column (one with `continuous_threshold` or more discrete levels) will be grouped into at most cmax clusters so as to avoid too many clusters.
 Prints the regression slope directions for overall data and groups if verbose is true.
 <br><br><br>